catseye/The-Platform/USAGE.md

 Note that any changes you make inside The Platform -- for example, files you change, or new files you write -- will be saved to the disk image file.
-If you keep the archived `.7z` file you can always extract a fresh copy of the disk image file from that, if you want to start over.
+If you keep the `.7z` archive file you can always extract a fresh copy of the disk image file from that, if you want to start over.

 To shut down The Platform, type